MD-Anderson-Bioinformatics/BatchEffectsPackage/README.md

 If you have the equivalent of Java 8 and R 3.6+ installed on your machine, and are familiar with your OS prerequisites and R package installation, the following quickstart instructions may allow quick installation.

+These instructions have a workaround for GitHub throttling that was affecting some users, and a recent change to how Bioconductor installs work.

 ```R

 # required CRAN packages
 install.packages(c("rJava", "devtools", "Cairo", "epiR", "gtools", "mclust", "squash", "httr"), dependencies=TRUE, repos = "http://cloud.r-project.org/")